 Remember: you’re allowed to set your boundaries around drinking regardless of what anybody else thinks or feels.

 Keep in mind that just like a past relationship, we tend to romanticize the fantasy more than the reality.
 Reflect on the core emotion that drove that craving.
 Then let yourself explore ways to cultivate that same feeling with loved ones, new experiences, or comforting rituals.
 You have the power to make your own new traditions.
 And a great place to start is by finding a speciality alcohol free (AF) drink for every festivity.
-Check out our recipe book Delish AF for inspiration!
+Check out these festive alcohol alternatives for inspiration!

 Also remember to cultivate your sources of comfort.
 Replacing alcohol as a temporary relief leads us to discover new, nurturing ways to relax and find authentic joys.
 And as stressful as it can get, the holidays can also offer simple pleasures, like baking seasonal treats or watching cheesy holiday movies.

-A: More often than not, the more direct you can be about your boundaries, the better.
+More often than not, the more direct you can be about your boundaries, the better.
 It might be difficult at first, but setting clear expectations from the beginning avoids any escalation later on.
-This may look like: “I just want to give you a heads up that I won’t t be drinking at the celebration.
+This may look like: “I just want to give you a heads up that I won’t be drinking at the celebration.
 Please know that if you or anyone else asks if I want a drink I understand that you don’t mean harm, but I will first say no, and then if you’re insistent, I’ll have to walk away.”
 Communicating your decision firmly helps both you and your family honor your goals.
 Here are some more expert tips on how to say no to alcohol.

 Thank you for all of your thoughtful questions.
 With communication, boundaries and compassion, you can maintain your sobriety or moderation goal through the holidays and into the New Year.
 And what better gift could you give yourself?